 A great side effect of this is a few moments of calm while your baby tries to process what they see, and you will love watching their fascination as they start to make sense of the world around them.

 A babies’ eye colour may change several times within the first 12 months, but by their first birthday the iris should have enough pigment to determine their final eye colour.

 Developing colour vision

-Babies are actually born with the receptor cells to detect colour, but these are still immature so it takes time for these cells to develop and critically for the brain to make sense of the signals from them.
+Babies are born with the receptor cells to detect colour, but these are still immature and it takes time for these cells to develop and for the brain to make sense of the signals from them.

-It is now believed that by around 2 months old, babies will be able to tell a strong red and green apart, and by around 4-5 months they will be able to distinguish blue and yellow.
-More subtle, pastel-like colour detection will come much later on in their development.
+It is generally thought that, provided the colours are strong, by around 2 months babies will be able to tell red and green apart, and by around 4-5 months they will be able to distinguish blue and yellow.

 They may not be able to detect more subtle and pastel colours such as peach and soft yellow until much later.